Future Problem Solving Program International is celebrating 50 Years!

-Kentucky: The International Leader in FPS
+Kentucky: One of the International Leaders in FPS

 Future Problem Solving (FPS) helps students obtain lifelong goals by teaching problem solving skills today.
 The diverse components of this internationally recognized, award-winning program prepare students for emerging new realities.